Dasharo/docs/docs/osf-trivia-list/dasharo.md

 ### Dasharo Zero-Touch Initial Deployment

-Documentation supported hardware provide information about initial deployment, updates and recovery procedures.
+Documentation supported hardware provides information about initial deployment, updates and recovery procedures.
 Developed by Dasharo Team [Dasharo Tools Suite (DTS)][dtsos] operating system support users by automating the deployment process, which help reducing errors and inconsistencies, and make sure the